forderud/QtWasm/README.md

-# QtWasm
-Dockerfile for building Qt projects for WebAssembly in a Docker container.
+Dockerfile for building a containerized Qt SW development environment for WebAssembly.
+The Docker images are published at [forderud/qtwasm](https://hub.docker.com/repository/docker/forderud/qtwasm) on Docker Hub.

 Look at `run_cmake.bat` and `run_qmake.bat` for how to build QMake and CMake projects from a Windows host.